Coronavirus overview: developments in India and the rest of the world | India News — TruthDive

 state

-- Punjab: The state has reported 79 cases of coronavirus and seven deaths so far.
+- Uttar Pradesh: Twenty-eight more cases of coronavirus appeared in Uttar Pradesh, bringing the count to 480 in the state.

-- Andhra Pradesh: The total number of positive cases of coronavirus in Andhra Pradesh has reached 304.
+- Delhi: The total number of COVID-19 cases in the national capital increased to 1,069, with 166 new cases and five deaths reported in one day.

-- Haryana An additional 23 cases of Haryana’s COVID-19 were reported, bringing the total coronavirus case count in the state to 102.
+- Maharashtra: An additional 134 coronavirus cases have been reported in Maharashtra, bringing the total COVID-19 case count in the state to 1895.

+- Assam: Assam has reported 29 cases of COVID-19 so far, including one death.

+- Rajasthan: Rajasthan recorded 96 most confirmed cases of coronavirus, bringing the state count to 796.

+- Manipur: The first COVID-19 positive patient from Manipur, who was in treatment at the Jawaharlal Nehru Institute of Medical Sciences, was released from the hospital on Sunday.
+Manipur has so far reported only one case of COVID-19.

-- Assam: A more coronavirus-positive person has been found in Assam, bringing the total number of cases in the state to 27.
+- Kerala: Up to 36 COVID-19 patients were cured of the disease and only two new positive cases were detected, bringing the number of cases of active coronavirus in the state to 194.

-- Karnataka: Twelve new positive cases of coronavirus were reported in the state, with a total of 175, including 4 deaths and 25 discharges / cured.

-- Maharashtra: One hundred and fifty people tested positive for coronavirus infection in Maharashtra, bringing the number of COVID-19 patients in the state to 1,018.
+- J&K: Twenty-one people tested positive for the coronavirus in Jammu and Kashmir, bringing the total number of cases in the state to 245.

+- Uttarakhand: With no new cash reported, the total number of cases in the state remains at 35.

+- Karnataka: A total of 232 positive cases of COVID-19 were reported from Karnataka to today.

+- Madhya Pradesh: The state has a total of 532 positive cases of COVID-19, so far.

-- Rajasthan: An additional 24 cases of COVID-19 were reported from Rajasthan, bringing the total number in the state to 325.
+- Gujarat: 25 more cases of COVID-19 have been reported from Gujarat, bringing the total number of coronavirus cases in the state to 493.

-- Mizoram The Mizoram government is considering extending the ongoing 21-day blockade in the state after receiving an “informal suggestion” from a medical panel.
-Mizoram has so far reported a positive case of COVID-19.
+- In Bihar: 64 positive cases and 1 death have been reported in the state to date, of which 37 are active cases and 26 have been discharged.

-- Tamil Nadu: The total number of COVID-19 cases in Tamil Nadu increased to 690 after 69 new cases were reported.
+- Haryana: The total number of positive COVID-19 cases in Haryana increased to 181 on Sunday.

+- Himachal Pradesh: So far, a total of 32 people tested positive for COVID-19 in Himachal Pradesh.

 3